Genymotion Desktop includes a Graphical User Interface (launchpad) that allows you to configure, launch, and manage your Virtual Devices.

 Shortcuts can be viewed and customized in the Settings widget.

-For shortcuts related to the use of Genymotion Desktop itself, refer to Genymotion Desktop shortcuts.
+For shortcuts related to the use of Genymotion Desktop itself, please refer to Genymotion Desktop shortcuts.